yyou1996/yyou1996.github.io/_pages/about.md

 <span style="color:red">**I am actively recruiting young talents to join my lab and explore the frontiers of AI and biology.**</span>
 [[join us]](https://yyou1996.github.io/laboratory/)

+If you work in the field of AI for Science and are interested in [full-time opportunities](https://sse.cuhk.edu.cn/article/2257) at CUHK-Shenzhen, please feel free to email me.
+I would be happy to chat.

 <div markdown="1">
   <span style="color:blue; font-weight:bold;">Projects.</span><br>
   <strong>Virtual tissue:</strong> A cell interaction foundation model (CIFM) for predicting human tissue perturbation responses